We all want to keep our chickens happy and healthy.

 In this case, you might want to give them some medicine.
 Again, it would be a good idea to consult a vet first.

-If a vet is readily available to you, we suggest bringing her in as soon as possible.
-As much as possible, a vet consultation should be the first step rather than the last resort.
+If a vet is readily available to you, we suggest bringing your chicken in as soon as possible.
+Ideally, a vet consultation should be the first step rather than the last resort.

 Hard time finding a vet?
 Check this directory out.